emersonsiega/flutter_monorepo_utils/README.md

 # FMU: Flutter Monorepo Utils

-Utilities to work with Flutter monorepo projects.
+VSCode extension with utilities to work with Flutter monorepo projects.

 ## Features